Fellowship About the Hymn “For Love”

 Singing hymns is partly to praise God, and partly to engage in spiritual devotion and self-reflection, allowing oneself to benefit from it.
 The key to whether a hymn has value lies in whether the lyrics are beneficial and do people good.
 If it is a good experiential hymn, there will be many words in it that do people good and that are useful.
 What do useful words refer to?
 It refers to lyrics that you can think of each time you encounter something in your experiences.
 These words can give you a direction and a path of practice; they can give you certain help, inspiration, and guidance, or they can give you some light, so that from these words which come from practical experiences you can find the position in which you should stand, the attitude you should adopt, the standpoint you should take, the faith you should have, and the path you should practice.
 Or, from those words, you can recognize certain aspects of your own distortions, and recognize certain aspects of your own corrupt state, your revelation of corruption, or your thoughts and ideas.
 All of these are helpful to people.
 Why are they helpful to people?
 Because they are in line with the truth, and they are people’s experiences and realizations.
 If there are truly practical things in the lyrics that can be beneficial to your life experience, assisting, guiding, enlightening, or warning you with regard to resolving your corrupt disposition, then these words are valuable and practical.
 Although some lyrics are modest, they are practical; some lyrics may not be so elegantly put, they may not resemble poetry or prose, and they may all be vernacular and heartfelt, but if those words express an understanding of the truth, and if they convey a true experience of the truth, then they are edifying to you, are practical, and are valuable.
 The greatest difficulty you all have now is that you do not know how to discern; you cannot perceive whether the lyrics are empty words, or words and doctrines.
 Whatever words are sung is fine to you; you don’t ponder whether the lyrics are practical, whether they have the light of truth, whether they are of any good to people, or whether they are of any benefit to you—none of these considerations come to mind.
 And you still think the hymns are quite nice and beautiful after you have sung them, but you do not know what kind of effect they have had on you.
 Isn’t this a person who lacks discernment?

 There is a hymn called “No Heart Is Better Than God’s,” and every line in that hymn is a realization that comes from practical experience, it is of great help to people—have any of you ever heard it?
-The better and more edifying the lyrics, the more unwilling you are to accept them.
+The better lyrics are, and the more edifying they are for people’s lives, the more unwilling you are to accept them.
 You do not look at them or pay them any mind, you do not treasure these good things, you do not know how to hold on to something of value—once you have it, it slips from your grasp.
 How truly impoverished and pitiful you all are!
 I have recommended this hymn many times during gatherings.
-Singing such hymns always has a facilitating effect on your entry, on the growth of your faith in God, and on your attainment of true submission to God.
+Regularly singing such hymns has a facilitating effect on your entry, on the growth of your faith in God, and on your attainment of true submission to God.
 These effects are immeasurable.
 This is a valuable hymn, so I recommend it, yet none of you sing it.
 You still do not know what is reality and what is just words and doctrines, so you need to sing these hymns more often and truly feel them.
 Let us analyze this one.

 Further down: “In self-reflection, I often find too much impurity.”
 How is this impurity identified through self-reflection?
 (When people reveal their corruption.)
 It is identified when people reveal their corruption; that is one side of it.
 When God tests people, when the circumstances He arranges for people are not to their liking, people often wonder, “Does God no longer love me?
 Isn’t God righteous?
 He isn’t righteous in doing this—His actions don’t conform to the truth and He isn’t being considerate of people’s difficulties.”
 People are always scheming against God, giving rise to all kinds of corrupt dispositions, thoughts, ideas, viewpoints, and suspicions concerning Him.
 Are these not impurities?
 (They are.)
 Of course, this is also an indicator of people’s corruption.
 In the next line, “If I don’t strive with all my might, it may be difficult to be perfected,” these words are the hymnwriter’s thoughts, which they have recognized through reflection.
 You do not self-reflect on your own impurity, always misunderstanding God and only verbally acknowledging that He is the truth, yet when events befall you, you insist on sticking with your own ideas, rebel against God, complain about Him, misconstrue Him, and do not accept His judgment and chastisement.
 If you do not let go of these, it will be very difficult for you to be made perfect; that is, it will be impossible to be made perfect, and there will be no hope, because you are unable to accept the truth.
 In your view, is there not a practical side to these lyrics?
 (There is.)
 Each line of this hymn includes the language and the descriptions of actual states that emerge when people actually experience situations.